fearedspark/LeptonM7/README.md

 # Versions

--v1.0: First working version, displays the image on the screen -v1.1: Improved color representation using 5 colors (Black-Blue-Yellow-Red-White) instead of 3 (Blue-Yellow-Red)
+-v1.0: First working version, displays the image on the screen -v1.1: Improved color representation using 6 colors (Black-Blue-Green-Yellow-Red-White) instead of 3 (Blue-Yellow-Red)
+       Added layout for buttons
+	   Added level indicator on the left of the image Added user button to resync the camera

+# Known issues

+- Sync with the camera not happening at startup

 # Future work